orval-labs/orval/docs/src/pages/reference/configuration/output.md

 #### Value: tags

 Use this mode if you want one file by tag.
-Tag is a reference of the OpenApi specification tag.
+Tag is a reference of the OpenAPI specification tag.
 If you have a `pets` tag for all your pet calls then Orval will generate a file pets.ts in the target folder

 ```js
 module.exports = {